Fraud Blocker

 • Wrap each plate individually

-• Place plates vertically (never flat)
+• Place vertically (never flat)

-• Use cardboard dividers
+• Use dividers

-• Fill gaps with packing paper
+• Fill gaps with padding

 How to Pack Glasses and Cups